Carlos Correa Player Props: Twins vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff ranks fifth in MLB with a collective 9.8 strikeouts per nine innings.
+- The pitching staff for the Yankees has a collective 9.7 K/9, the sixth-best in MLB.

-- The Yankees have a 3.37 team ERA that ranks fourth across all league pitching staffs.
+- The Yankees' 3.41 team ERA ranks fourth among all league pitching staffs.

-- The Yankees give up the eighth-fewest home runs in baseball (11 total, 0.8 per game).
+- Yankees pitchers combine to surrender 13 home runs (0.9 per game), the ninth-fewest in the league.

-- Cortes (2-0) pitches for the Yankees to make his third start this season.
+- The Yankees will look to German (0-1) in his third start this season.

-- In his last time out -- in relief on Thursday -- the left-hander tossed 2/3 innings against the Minnesota Twins while surrendering hits.
+- His last appearance came in relief on Friday when the righty threw 2/3 innings against the Minnesota Twins while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.